bruce-edelman/bruce-edelman.github.io/_pages/cv.md

 * Undergraduate Research Assisstant (Jan 2016 - Aug 2017)
   * Purdue University
   * I spent 3 semesters and 2 summers as a research assisdant in Professor Chen-Lung Hung's ultracold atom lab at Purdue University.
 I was responsible for building various electronic/optic/laser systems as a part of getting the atom trapping experiments set up to trap both rubidium and cesium atoms in UHV

+* Undergraduate Teaching Assisstant (Aug 2016 - May 2017)
+  * Purdue University
+  * I assissted the graduate TA in administering lab sections where I would help stuents progress through a python based physics lab while assessing their progress and learning objectives along the way.

 Skills
 ======